-10.138 We will use this plot throughout this section, building up the number of dots as we step through the BVP process.
+- 10.143 We will use this plot throughout this section, building up the number of dots as we step through the BVP process. - 10.144 Appendix X contains best value metric summaries, including for the aggregaated BVP metric.

 Cost-based plans